Spirit of Creativity – Zara Waldeback – Zoom

 Psychedelics as Catalysts of Creativity – Dr Sam Gandy – Zoom

-3. Psychedelics as Catalysts of Creativity
+2. Psychedelics as Catalysts of Creativity

 The infernal subconscious, the fantastic telepathy, and now: the psychedelic muse.
-In this third instalment of Fey’s Shadow Salon, our Study of the Unseen moves onto the topic of creativity and how it may be sparked by an altered state of consciousness.
+In this second instalment of Fey’s Shadow Salon, our Study of the Unseen moves onto the topic of creativity and how it may be sparked by an altered state of consciousness.

 Psychedelics have been shown to successfully lead to shifts in modes of thinking and to evoke a range of effects with important implications for creativity.
 Substances like psilocybin or LSD have played a powerful role in fuelling creativity within the sciences, sparking both inspiration and insight in a range of domains.
 As it may well be expected that our capacity for innovation and problem-solving will be crucial in the coming, challenge-ridden decades, the question arises: could psychedelics play a helpful role in this undertaking?